How is BrightID different from other identity solutions?

 Does BrightID use facial recognition?

 In order to stop an attacker from making duplicate identities, an AI would have to be able to recognize all attempts to alter or disguise one’s face.
 This is beyond the capability of an artificial intelligence for the foreseeable future.
 BrightID uses trusted relationships between people to verify its users.
 This includes people’s ability to recognize someone in person using all available information, including recognizing their face.
 A real person’s ability to recognize another person far surpasses that of an AI.
-Your name and photo exist to allow your connections to identify you and are not stored or used by BrightID outside of your device.
+Your name and photo exist to allow your connections to identify you and are not stored or used by BrightID outside of your and their devices.